Third-Party and Vendor Risk for Canadian Wealth-Management Firms

 Why vendor risk is a regulator question

 A wealth firm’s data and operations depend on third parties.
-CIRO expects registered firms to understand and oversee that dependency, because a vendor incident can become the firm’s incident.
-OSFI Guideline B-13 sets parallel third-party risk expectations for federally regulated entities.
+CIRO expects registered firms to understand and oversee that dependency, because a vendor incident becomes the firm’s incident.

 The point is not to eliminate vendors.
 It is to know what each one does, what data it holds, and what the firm would do if that vendor failed or was breached.